nishaq503/biohacking/notes.md

 At the very least, we need to be fighting to make sure that our best individual and collective values are integrated into the decision-making process.

-"We are gods but for the wisdom." -->
+"We are gods but for the wisdom." --> rite three stories:
+    * the dystopian
+    * the utopian
+    * the impasse